isaacnmm/pestpolicy-hugo2XX/content/posts/bed-bug-control-in-salem/index.md

 layout: post
 ---

-Bed bugs are [persistent pests](https://pestpolicy.com/what-causes-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)/) that can infest homes, hotels, and other dwellings in Salem, OR.
-Effective [bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/) bug control involves thorough inspection, identification, and targeted treatments to eliminate these insects and prevent their return.
+Bed bugs are [persistent pests](https://pestpolicy.com/what-causes-[bed-bugs](https://pestpolicy.com/bed-bug-bites-vs-mosquito-bites/)/)that can infest homes, hotels, and other dwellings in Salem, OR.
+Effective [bed](https://pestpolicy.com/bed-bug-bites-vs-other-bites/)bug control involves thorough inspection, identification, and targeted treatments to eliminate these insects and prevent their return.

 ####  Signs of Bed Bug Infestation